MichalSmieszek/Czolgi/README.md

 This is coursework from databases.
 20 players fights in ten-person team in game similar to World of Tanks.
-In project database was implementent. <br />
+In project database was implementented. <br />
 Co-autor Eryk Wilczyński.<br /> <br />
 Example functionality:<br />
 -Adding new players.<br />